 Blessed John Henry Newman said, “To live is to change, and to be perfect is to have changed often.”
 So let us strive for perfection as students, as educators and as Catholics.

 At Sacred Heart University, we deal with change every day, and in the past few months, we’ve seen the pace accelerate.
-This has clearly been a year of change for us, certainly for myself after leaving my position as dean of the John F. Welch College of Business to serve as interim president.
+This has clearly been a year of change for us, certainly for myself after leaving my position as dean of the Jack Welch College of Business to serve as interim president.

 With the new year approaching, it does us well to reflect on the past 12 months and what we have achieved as an institution, working together toward our commitment to the Catholic intellectual tradition.

 You should all be proud of the past year because it was filled with many praiseworthy accomplishments.